 - Cold, clammy skin, or bluish skin around the lips or under the fingernails

-What are Opiate Lawsuits Alleging?
+What Are The Opioid Lawsuits Alleging?

-While all lawsuits are unique and have their own set of complaints and circumstances, in general the lawsuits filed against opioid manufacturers contend that the companies knew or should have known about the increased risk of overdose and other significant health risks with their products for years, and failed in their obligation to warn the public and medical community about these risks.
+While all lawsuits are unique and have their own set of complaints and circumstances, in general the lawsuits filed against opioid manufacturers contend that the companies knew or should have known about the increased risk of overdose and other significant health risks (like addiction) with their products for years, and failed in their obligation to warn the public and medical community about these risks.
 Instead of investigating these issues and trying to find a solution to the problem, the companies downplayed any and all association with their opioids and the alleged side effects, the complaints state.

 Is There a Class Action?

-A number of class action lawsuits have been filed in different states and local governments by people who claim they were harmed as the direct result of being prescribed an opioid pain medication.
-These complaints are seeking compensation to assist with medical expenses (both past and future), lost wages, pain and suffering, and other damages.
+A number of class action lawsuits have been filed in different states and local governments by people who claim they were harmed as the direct result of being prescribed opioid pain medication.
+These complaints are seeking compensation to assist with medical expenses (both past and future), lost wages, pain, and suffering, and other damages.
 If you feel you’ve been similarly injured, you should contact our lawyers to learn more about your legal rights.

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in opioid lawsuits.
 We are handling individual litigation nationwide and currently accepting new overdose cases in all 50 states.